-The code states that a dismissal will be fair where an employer dismisses an employee where the employer believes on reasonable grounds that the employee’s conduct is sufficiently serious to justify immediate dismissal.
-Therefore, under the Code, an employer does not need to prove the misconduct actually occurred.
+The Dismissal Code states that a dismissal is fair where an employer dismisses an employee where the employer believes on reasonable grounds that the employee’s conduct is sufficiently serious to justify immediate dismissal.
+Therefore, under the Dismissal Code, an employer does not need to prove the misconduct actually occurred.

-If the employer is a “small business employer” and the employer complied with the provision of the code, the termination will be deemed to be fair and the elements of an unfair dismissal required for section 385 will not be made out.
+If the employer is a small business employer and the employer complied with the provision of the Dismissal Code, the termination will be deemed to be fair and the elements of an unfair dismissal required for section 385 will not be made out.

-If the employer is not a small business employer or a small business employer has not complied with the code in terminating the employee, then the dismissal will not be consistent with the Code and the necessary element of section 385 will be made out.
+If the employer is not a small business employer or a small business employer has not complied with the Dismissal Code, then the dismissal is not consistent with the Dismissal Code and the necessary element of section 385 will be made out.